harshmoney123/interface_v2_nodeJS/README.md

 - you can see the content in text files

-- Problem in server.js, line 42-51: If uncomment, server keeps going instead of waiting for the result of python function calls.
+- Problem in SpeechToText.py, fuc*** Amazon!
+Google good!